bjbeasley/bjbeasley.github.io/index.md

 University of Southampton coursework project.
 Developed in around 2 weeks with Istvan Zeno Hevesi for COMP3218.

-I designed an implemented some of the major systems:
+I designed and implemented some of the major systems:
 * Robust interactive dialogue system
 * Branching narrative system
 * Obstacle aware-AI ships